storybuilder-org/StoryBuilder-Manual/README.md

 [StoryBuilder-Manual](https://github.com/storybuilder-org/StoryBuilder-Manual).
 11. Push your changes.
 This expose the /docs folder and cause the GitHub Pages action to invoke the YAML compiler to build the website.
-12. There is no need to merge the 'manual' branch changes to master.
+12. There is no need to merge the 'manual' branch changes to master as  you edit.
 Just repeat the above process until you're satisfied.
 Keep the 'manual' branch for further revisions.
+13. Once you've reached the desired result, and when you're ready to update the production User Manual with you changes, you will want to PR and merge the gh-pages branch into main.
+DO NOT delete gh-pages, however.

 ## Update the production User Manual